 It’s impossible to talk about the Kindle Oasis without discussing the price.
 At $270, you have to REALLY like your ebooks to pick this up, especially considering that the standard Kindle and Paperwhite are priced at $90 and $130 respectively.
 Heck, the 32GB Oasis is $300 – just $30 shy of a brand new iPad.
 If you wanted, you could just get an Apple tablet and download the Kindle app, but some would suggest that’s missing the point.
 The Oasis is undoubtedly the Ferrari of ebook readers, although it’s less likely to turn heads at stop lights.

 It's worth pointing out that if you opt for adverts on your Kindle, Amazon will knock off $20 from the price.

-Charging is handled by a mini-USB port, which gets the job done, but in 2019 – when pretty much everyone else has moved to USB-C – this seems somewhat antiquated.
+Charging is handled by a mini-USB port, which gets the job done, but these days – when pretty much everyone else has moved to USB-C – this seems somewhat antiquated.
 It also means that finding a cable to charge it with is a slight inconvenience – yes, you get one in the box, but good luck asking to borrow a charger at work or out and about if you’re running low on juice.

 Amazon Kindle Oasis – The Verdict

 Is the Kindle Oasis the best of Amazon’s ebook readers?
 Yes.
 The slim design and strong feature set make this the pinnacle of the Kindle lineup, as well as leaving competitors’ devices in the dust.
 However, we’re a bit reticent about telling you to buy one.